anvilproject/anvil-portal/content/ncpi/ncpi.md

  Currently, this simple scenario has limited or no support across portals and analysis workspaces, making this type of joint analysis impossible for most users.

-**NIH RAS Single Sign On Pilot** - In collaboration with the NIH CIT Researcher Auth Service (RAS) Project, we will pilot a single sign on authentication/authorization workflow.
+### NIH RAS Single Sign On Pilot

+In collaboration with the NIH CIT Researcher Auth Service (RAS) Project, we will pilot a single sign on authentication/authorization workflow.

-## We are guided by driver research projects.
+## We are guided by research.

- <hero small> This interoperability effort is guided by several research projects identified and run by the research community.
-Feedback from the driver projects is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features. </hero>
+ <hero small> This interoperability effort is guided by several research efforts that exercise specific research use cases.
+Feedback from the research efforts is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features. </hero>

-### Our first driver projects make use of cross-platform data exchange.
+### Our first research efforts make use of cross-platform data exchange.

-There are currently six active driver research projects:
+There are currently six active driver research efforts:

- 1. [BioData Catalyst + Kids First DRC](/ncpi/research-use-cases#1---nhlbi-biodata-catalyst--kids-first-drc) - Develop a more accurate pipeline to detect de novo mutations in family trios by utilizing the consistent calls and other graph-related information produced by the SBG graph tools in the PCGC pipeline.

- 1. [BioData Catalyst + Kids First DRC](/ncpi/research-use-cases#2---nhlbi-biodata-catalyst--kids-first-drc) -  Help the scientific community to better understand cardiogenesis and to better assess risk of disease.
-Access to this whole genome sequence data will facilitate our work

- 1. [BioData Catalyst + Kids First DRC](/ncpi/research-use-cases#3---nhlbi-biodata-catalyst--kids-first-drc) - A comparison of cardiac-associated genes from BioData Catalyst's TOPMed Vanderbilt atrial fibrillation and Kids First congenital heart defects cohorts.

- 1. [AnVIL + Kids First DRC + NHLBI BioData Catalyst](/ncpi/research-use-cases#4---nhgri-anvil--kids-first-drc--nhlbi-biodata-catalyst) - Leveraging cross platform datasets as controls for analysis.

- 1. [CRDC +  AnVIL](/ncpi/research-use-cases#5----nci-crdc--nhgri-anvil) - Find a path to connect the GTEx data on the AnVIL platform to further processing and also combination with a prior analysis on the CRDC.
-This “normals” use case is a frequent request from our users, so finding a solution would be extremely valuable for a large number of cancer researchers

- 1. [CRDC +  AnVIL](/ncpi/research-use-cases#6-nci-crdc--nhgri-anvil) - A comparison of transcriptome variation between tumors derived from male and female cancer patients.
+* Three research efforts integrate data from BioData Catalyst and the Kids First DRC.
+* Two research efforts integrate data from CRDC and AnVIL.
+* One research effort integrates data across Anvil, Kids First DRC and BioData Catalyst.

+For more information on the research efforts and their related use cases please see the [Research Use Cases](https://docs.google.com/document/d/15BFO2-RlOUqIMY87bKSqlxUcb4qlaNiY-Q6Imk7WREo/edit?pli=1#heading=h.91ug8sbahj9o) section of the Systems Interoperation Working Group charter.

 ## Working Groups